Baked Potato

 Notes

-Store in an airtight container for up to 3 days, and freeze for up to 3 months.
+Store properly: Refrigerate fully cooled potatoes in an airtight container or wrapped in foil for up to 3 days, or freeze them for up to 3 months.
+Thaw overnight in the fridge before reheating in the oven or microwave.

 Nutrition